 3. Ask questions and understand your finances

-If you’re not involved in your family’s finances, one easy way to learn more is to ask your partner to teach you about your household budget and your current financial situation.
+If you’re not as involved in your family’s finances, one easy way to learn more is to ask your partner or whomever manages the family finances to teach you about your household budget and current financial situation.
 It’s not unusual for people to take a secondary role when it comes to managing their family’s finances if their spouse or significant other has taken the lead.
-But it’s vital for both people to know where their money is coming in and where it’s going out each month.
+But it’s vital for both people to have a strong understanding of income, expenses and savings.

 To open the door to a candid conversation about money, start by showing interest in the household finances and make yourself available to talk.

 If you are already on a solid financial path or if you are just beginning, it is always a good idea to meet with your banker or find a trusted financial advisor.
-A banker can make sure that you are on the right track, whether that is managing your debt, balancing your budget, saving up for a big event or getting ready for retirement.
-They can help review your budget and financial roadmap and update as necessary so that your emotions are more manageable when significant life events happen.
+A banker can make sure that you are on the right track, whether that is managing your debt, balancing your budget, saving for a big event or getting ready for retirement.
+They can help review your budget and financial roadmap and update as necessary so that you are better prepared and stress is more manageable when significant life events happen.

 When you seek out a banker or financial advisor, be sure to find out if they are a fiduciary.
 A fiduciary is legally obligated to work in your best interest and look out for what matters to you, not what matters to themselves or to the financial institution where they work.
 Making time to have a conversation with a banker or financial advisor to understand your finances is critical to managing your emotions about money.
-Don’t be afraid to ask questions – learning is the first step to becoming financially confident.
+Don’t be afraid to ask questions – learning is the first step to becoming financially confident and unburdening your money related stress.

 When you click links marked with the “‡” symbol, you will leave UMB’s website and go to websites that are not controlled by or affiliated with UMB.
 We have provided these links for your convenience.
 However, we do not endorse or guarantee any products or services you may view on other sites.
 Other websites may not follow the same privacy policies and security procedures that UMB does, so please review their policies and procedures carefully.